hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

   - From Scott Graham, when I asked him whether Skulpt implements Python 2 or 3: “Mostly 2-ish.
 Some object hierarchy things take after 3's simplified semantics.”

 Dec 2012: Brython -- http://www.brython.info/index_en.html -- might also be a contender here, since it supports lots of Python 3 (except for OOP, lambdas, exceptions, and generators, afaik).

+May 2013: The main caveat with re-implementing for one of these alternative Python implementations is that they don't support the full ("official") Python language.
+Thus, users might be frustrated that code they type into this tutor doesn't run exactly like code they type into the official Python interpreter.